Facebook Hired a Full-Time Pollster To Monitor Zuckerberg's Approval Ratings - Slashdot

 I think Mark's behavior is the natural outcome of someone who has attained such a level of wealth that one has exhausted all possible things a person could buy to attain them happiness.
 If you can look at his situation then from that perspective it is natural to ask, what then is next for such a person to do?
 They have bought (or can buy) any material possession they desire but what they can't buy (at least to an appreciable extent) is for someone to 'love' them.
 Once you've reached the point where your mon

-So lemme get this straight (Score:2)
+So lemme get this straight (Score:3)

 Just plain wow.
 And also: who the hell actually uses facebook?